fvaliyev/bigquery_customer_churn_calculation/README.md

 # Customer Churn Analysis in BigQuery
-An SQL query written in Google BigQuery to create a dynamic Google Data Studio customer churn dashboard.
+An SQL query written in Google BigQuery to create a dynamic Looker Studio customer churn dashboard.